Disclaimer: I am not a nutritionist and I do not give medical recommendations, I am just sharing my experience and what

 I was never really a big fan of going to the gym…and I still am not, but I knew that in order to see results, I needed to integrate exercising to my lifestyle.

-First, I had to choose something which does not get me bored and give up quickly ( does it sound familiar, if so you are not alone, I find it just so difficult to run for 1h or more, when some people just seem to do it effortlessly…Not me I am afraid)…
+First, I had to choose something which does not get me bored and give up quickly ( Does it sound familiar? if so you are not alone, I find it just too difficult to run for 1h or more, when some people just seem to do it effortlessly…Not me I am afraid)…

 First I was already exhausted after running or spinning for 10 min or swimming for 20 min, but now I do run or spin for about 30 min ( not more because I just can’t) and I can swim up to one hour.

 Taking pre-workouts was definitely helpful to keep me energized and improve my performance.
 You can check-out my personal favorite passion fruit from Idealfit.

 If you feel you are tired after only few minutes, it is also because your muscles are too weak to take on the pressure of extended periods of exercise ( and 10 min was already too long for me), so I learned that I needed to build my muscular mass in order for me to improve my performance…two things for that, eat a lot of natural proteins ( refer to point 4 below) and have a protein shake in the morning, because while you are changing your eating habits and losing weight, if you do not protect your muscles, you will most likely start to lose them first, before getting to the fat…and you do not want that.
 You can find various protein shakes in the market with different flavors for all tastes.
 I personally recommend the Mint chocolate from Idealfit because it really tastes good, is low in calories and has Calcium and Vitamin D.

 #4.
 Eat less processed food and more whole food

 Another bad habit I had was that I loved processed food….cookies, desserts, pizzas, sauces, frozen chips, pasta sauces, instant dry soups or canned soups…

 I almost don’t eat any of this anymore.